mattbierner/blotre-py/README.md

 })
 ```

-Unlike `create_disposable`, this will look for existing client data in a file and make sure this client has valid creds.
-If the creds are valid, not further steps are required and `client` can make authorized requests.
+Unlike `create_disposable`, this will look for existing client data in a file and make sure this client has valid credentials.
+If the creds are valid, no further steps are required. `client` can make authorized requests.

-If there is not data or the client data has expired, a new disposable app is registred with Blot're.
-The user is then prompted to redeem the code and press enter.
-Once they do this, the app exchanges its data for an access token and becomes authorized.
+If no persisted creds are available or the client data has expired, a new disposable app is registred with Blot're.
+The user is then prompted to redeem the code and press enter once they have completed this.
+Once they do this, the client exchanges its secret for an access token and becomes authorized.

 All this happens synchronously so `client` will always be authorized when it is returned, unless of course the user does not redeem the code.
-The credentials and client info are automatically persisted to a file and can be picked up later.
+The credentials and client info are automatically persisted to a json file and can be picked up later.

 [blotre]: https://blot.re